solri/specs/runtime.md

 ## Execution Environment

-The runtime is only required to expose one functions in the module.
+The following section defines how the execution environment for Solri works.

+### Memory Management

+A WebAssembly instance for Solri is expected to handle its own memory management.
+The instance is expected to be long-standing, and might handle executing multiple blocks.

+First, the guest is expected to export its linear memory.
+This is to make it possible that host can read slice of data (blocks, code, and metadata) from guest.
+The host will not attempt to allocate any memory, nor handle any other memory management functionality for the guest.

+The guest should also exports the following functions:

+* `fn write_code(len: i32) -> i32`: indicates that the host wants to
+  write the `code` parameter prior of calling `execute` function.
+The return value should be the address in guest where host can write the data slice.
+* `fn write_block(len: i32) -> i32`: indicates that the host wants to
+  write the `block` parameter prior of calling `execute` function.
+The return value should be the address in guest where host can write the data slice.
+* `fn read_metadata() -> i32`: available after `execute` is
+  called.
+This indicates that the host can read the metadata result of the block at the given address.
+* `fn free()`: frees wrote code, block parameters, and metadata result, if any.

-### `execute`
+### Block Execution

-This exposes the method to execute a block for a runtime, assuming parent block provided and code provided is valid, defined as:
+This section defines the `execute` export, which exposes the method to execute a block for a runtime, assuming parent block provided and code provided is valid, defined as:

 ```
-fn execute(
+fn execute() -> i32;
-  code_ptr: i32, code_len_ptr: i32,
-  block_ptr: i32, block_len: i32,
-  result_ptr: i32,
-) -> i64;
 ```

-After instantiation, the caller should copy executing block binary into `memory`, and set `block_ptr` and `block_len` respectively.
-The caller should also copy the current WebAssembly code being executed into `memory` where its length (32 bit) should be set in another location within the `memory`, and set `code_ptr`, `code_len_ptr` respectively.
+Prior of calling this function, the host should first call `write_code` and `write_block` to feed in the code and block data slice.
+If the values are not available, it is an invalid call and the guest should trap.

-The runtime can change `code` being executed for the next block by modifying memory location of `code_ptr` and `code_len_ptr`, which the caller is responsible to fetch after the call.
+The runtime can change `code` being executed for the next block by modifying memory location and pass the result values in metadata.
 The function returns `-1` if the block is deemed invalid.
 Otherwise, the result is `0`.

 If the runtime cannot execute on the current WebAssembly executor, it should trap (for example, by using the `unreachable` opcode).

-If the execution is successful, the runtime is expected to return the necessary metadata for the caller to further consider the validity of the block and be able to store it in database.
+If the execution is successful, the runtime is expected to return the necessary metadata for the host to further consider the validity of the block and be able to store it in database.
 The structure should be set at `result_ptr`, using C representation:

 ```
 #[repr(C)]
-struct {
+struct Metadata {
-  parent_hash: [u8; 32],
-  hash: [u8; 32],
   timestamp: i64,
   difficulty: i64,

+  parent_hash_ptr: i32,
+  parent_hash_len: i32,

+  hash_ptr: i32,
+  hash_len: i32,

+  code_ptr: i32,
+  code_len: i32,
 }
 ```

-If the execution was invalid, the caller should not assume data under `result_ptr`.

 The full block is up to interpretation of the runtime.
 The runtime should return metadata required as defined above.
+The host can fetch the metadata using `read_metadata` function.
+If the execution was invalid, the host should not assume data under `result_ptr`.

+`execute` should always be used together with memory management functions.
+A typical cycle looks like below:

+* Call `write_code` for guest to allocate memory for code data slice.
+Then copy code parameter to guest memory.
+* Call `write_block` for guest to allocate memory for block data slice.
+Then copy block parameter to guest memory.
+* Call `execute`.
+* Call `read_metadata` if execution was successful, and copy metadata result from guest back to host.
+* Call `free` to deallocate parameters and results.

 ## Timestamp Validation and Fork Choice